rhshah/iAnnotateSV/docs/_build/html/_sources/iAnnotateSV.txt

     -r hg19, --refFileVersion hg19
                           Which human reference file to be used, hg18,hg19 or hg38
-    -of out.txt, --outputFile out.txt
+    -ofp test, --outputFilePrefix test
-                          Name for the output file
+                          Prefix for the output file
     -o /somedir, --outputDir /somedir
                           Full Path to the output dir
     -i svfile.txt, --svFile svfile.txt